danilyef/machine_learning_in_production/homework_11/README.md

 - PR2: Write code for an ensemble of several models (you might use Triton, Seldon, or KServe for this).
 - PR3: Write code for gRPC inference for your model server (you might use Triton, Seldon, or KServe for this).
 - PR4: Write code for benchmarking your model server: report latency, RPS, etc.
+- PR5: Write code for async inference for your models with the help of queue (Kafka, or any other queue).

 ### PR1: Dynamic request batching for your model